-- Once you’ve identified routes and entry places in your house, tightly close them to prevent rats from getting inside the house.
-Rats are always looking for a secure and a warm place to live in, and unfortunately, houses are such.
+- Once you’ve identified routes and entry places in your house, tightly close them to prevent rats from getting inside the house, rats are always looking for a secure and warm place to live in, and unfortunately, houses are such.

-- Never leave food in the open even if you’ve locked it kitchen cabinets.
+- Never leave food in the open, even if you’ve locked it in kitchen cabinets.
 Rats are sleek and slender animals, and they will always find their way in.

 - If rats have infested inaccessible spaces such as basements and attics, they get there using exposed frames and ramps.
 To combat them, use special traps designed for this purpose.
 And don’t get tempted to use chemical baits since retrieving carcasses will be difficult.

-- Some rats can be trap or bait shy.
+- Some rats can be trapped or bait-shy.
 If you realize that they are avoiding your baits or traps, narrow down to their routes and where they are most active.

 - You can also camouflage your traps with natural materials like straw.
-These will make them look as typical structures and rats wouldn’t get scared to get on them.
+These will make them look like typical structures, and rats wouldn’t get scared to get on them.